A resilient railway for the South West: Exeter to Newton Abbot geo-environment resilience study

 Repairing the damage – the cost

 The railway line was reopened after six weeks at a cost of £50m.
-The overall impact of the disruption to the South West economy was estimated to be in excess of £1bn.

 The Government subsequently tasked us with conducting a study into the long-term resilience of the railway line to the South West peninsula.